rsocket/rsocket/FAQ.md

 This illustrates why ever single solution that doesn't have built in flow control at the application level (pretty much every solution mentioned aside from MQTT, AMQP, & STOMP) is not well suited for usage.

-#### Why not relying on TCP Flow Control (or the flow control of the underlying transport protocol)?

-TCP Flow Control is designed to control the rate of bytes from the sender/reader based on the consuming rate of the remote side.
-With reactivesocket, the streams are multiplexed on the same transport connection, so having flow control at the reactivesocket level is actually mandatory.

 #### What about Session Continuation across connections?

 Reactivesocket is not designed to provide session continuation across connections.